programming-notes/active-record-intro-validations-challenge/README.md

 ## Conclusion
 Validations are an important part of keeping our databases clean.
 They prevent even attempting to write to our database, if we know that our data is bad.
 Combined with database constraints, they provide good protection for our databases.

 In addition, the Active Record validations generally provide useful error messages when an object is invalid.
-What was a user unable to register for our site?
+Why was a user unable to register for our site?
 Was the username taken?
 Was the e-mail address formatted incorrectly?
 We can employ the errors to provide users with feedback on what went wrong, so they can make corrections and use our applications more effectively.